(W21) Leather Bifold Wallet made with two special Hatch Leathers...fancy pockets.

 Its made from two rather special leathers.

-Exterior: Russian Hatch which is pure vegetable tanned for 14 months in three types of tree bark, oak, willow and birch at a wonderful traditional pit tannery in Devon, England.
+Exterior: English Hatch which is pure vegetable tanned for 14 months in three types of tree bark, oak, willow and birch at a wonderful traditional pit tannery in Devon, England.
 The leather has a hand rollered luxurious finish, and is infused with birch oil to make it last and give it a lovely rich aroma.

 Interior: Pure vegetable tanned hatch grain wild deerskin which has been pit tanned by small artisan tanneries using mountain stream water, to produce some of the most natural and unadulterated leather available.